 In 2007, the Davidsons moved back to the United States to work in youth ministry at Woolsey Baptist Church in Fayetteville, Ga. before their time spent at Sherwood.

-While at Bryan, Jeremy met and married his wife, Tracy (Stone) Davidson (96'), and they have been married for the past 22 years.
-They have three children – their daughter Brynn who is currently a freshman at Bryan, and their two sons Landon and Beckham, who are in high school.
+While at Bryan, Jeremy met and married his wife, Tracy (Stone) Davidson (96'), and they have been married for the past 23 years.
+They have three children – their daughter Brynn who is currently a junior at Bryan, their son Landon who is a sophomore at Bryan, and Beckham who is in high school.